conan-io/docs/howtos/generic_ci_artifactory.rst

     This is an **experimental** feature subject to breaking changes in future releases.

+To maintain compatibility with the current implementation of the ``conan_build_info`` command, this version must be invoked using the argument ``--v2`` before any subcommand.

 1. To begin associating the build information to the uploaded packages the first thing is calling to the ``start`` subcommand of ``conan_build_info``.
 This will set the `artifact_property_build.name` and `artifact_property_build.name` properties in the